johnvenkiah/CI_PP5_John_Venkiah/README.md

 2. As a user, I can access important links such as home, products, my cart, sign in/out, and My StepUp by scrolling and/or clicking once, regardless of where on the site I am, so that i can easily navigate the site

 6. As a user, the choices I make on the site are confirmed to me, so that I am always aware of them

+40. As a user, I can view a terms document on the sites footer

+41. As a user, I can view a privacy policy document on the sites footer

 ### Feature 3: The Footer